wordsum/wordsum/README.md

 1. NlpState should be refactored to use json output features likely in Stanford Core NLP 3.7.0..
 The NlpState and its builders exist in this state because a naive writer of NLP and Java wrote code to perform Extraction, Translation and Load of the string output of the Constituency tree and Dependency tree because a serializable  model in Stanford Core NLP 3.6.X was not found.

-2. The PunctuationState and the definition of tense in the Sentence Model need rework and testing.
+2. The PunctuationState and the definition of tense in the SentenceState need rework and testing.
 They are implemented, so one can later come back and fix the states as they will need to work for the Story Model to be.

-3. The state builders are mixed classes of static and non-static methods building objects because of a naive writer decided it liked static methods after it started coding because to it static methods offered a separation of concern and has not found time to make all the methods static.
+3. The state builders are mixed classes of static and non-static methods building object models because of a naive writer decided it liked static methods after it started coding because to it static methods offered a separation of concern and has not found time to make all the methods static.

 4. It's current regular expressions for parsing dialog only parse Word Prostitute&reg; Dialog Mark&trade;.
-It wouldn't be too much work to add American English standard double quotes to dialog state for parsing, but the current developer team doesn't have the time as it models a story with the Text Model.
+It wouldn't be too much work to add American English standard double quotes to dialog state for parsing, but the current developer team doesn't have the time as it models a story with the Text Model of https://github.com/wordsum/wordsum-models.

 5. wordsum hasn't been upgraded to Stanford Core NLP 3.7.0 as Stanford Core NLP 3.7.0 has a breaking change to current version of wordsum-java.